Theta operators and a generic entailment for $GSp_4$: Introduction

 We make some comments on possible generalizations.
-The construction of the basic theta operators on the flag Shimura variety would extend without much trouble to a general setting like PEL Shimura varieties or Hilbert-Siegel Shimura varieties, modulo finding the exact power of the Hasse invariants that one needs to use.
-The relation between Verma modules and differential operators on the Shimura variety is also quite robust, and one can produce more examples of interesting theta linkage maps within the $p$-restricted weights.
-However, studying the finer properties of these maps is a more difficult question, e.g. determining their (co)kernels or their behaviour in cohomology.
-These difficulties already appear in the setting of this work, because of that we restrict this paper to $\gsp_4/\Q$, and we leave further study of the more general setting for future work.
+In forthcoming work \cite{Hodge-paper} we will generalize the construction of the basic theta operators to Hodge type Shimura varieties, as well as providing a more conceptual way to construct them, and we will further the study of their properties.
+We will also generalize a class of maps containing $\theta^1_{(k,l)}$, which we denote by \textit{theta linkage maps}.
+We have decided to keep the original construction of the basic theta operators and of $\theta^1_{(k,l)}$, as it is more similar to the construction of previous theta operators.
+Using this more general theory, or the techniques of this paper, we can also produce a generic entailment for a unitary Shimura variety with $G_{\Q_p}=\GL_4 \times \mathbb{G}_m$.
+However, the main limitation of our method concerns the decomposition of dual Weyl modules into irreducible constituents, which at the moment prevents us from producing examples of generic entailments for groups of arbitrarily high rank.

 The organization of this article is as follows.
-In \Cref{Section1} we recall the geometric and representation theoretic set up for the Siegel threefold.
-In \Cref{Section2} we define the basic thetas on an open dense subset $U \subset \flag$.
-In \Cref{Section3} we extend them to $\flag$ and we prove some key properties about them in the general spirit of previous literature, including the relation to the operators in \cite{Eischen-Mantovan-1}, culminating in \Cref{geometric-entailment}.
-In \Cref{Section4} we establish the relation between differential operators and Verma modules, and we construct the theta linkage maps.
-In \Cref{Section5} we spell out the two main applications to the weight part of Serre's conjecture.
+In \Cref{Section1} we recall the geometric and representation theoretic setup for the Siegel threefold.
+In \Cref{Section2} we define the basic theta operators on an open dense subset $U \subset \flag$.
+In \Cref{Section3} we extend them to $\flag$ and we prove some key properties about them in the general spirit of previous literature.
+This includes the relation to the operators in \cite{Eischen-Mantovan-1}, culminating in \Cref{geometric-entailment}.
+In \Cref{Section5} we spell out the proof of the generic entailment, and we give some examples of non-generic entailments.